grange74/grange74.github.io/content/post/creating-slides-using-go-present-package.md

 2015/05/21 23:41:37 Open your web browser and visit http://127.0.0.1:3999
 ```

-Now open your browser and see your slides: [http://localhost:3999/](http://localhost:3999/)
+Now open your browser at [http://localhost:3999/](http://localhost:3999/) and you should see your *.slide* file so click on it to see your new slides.

 ## Tips